malaref/CAM2RESTfulAPI/README.md

 # CAM2RESTfulAPI
-A RESTful API for the CAM2DistributedBackend using Flask
+A RESTful API for the CAM2DistributedBackend project using Flask